danielkappert/sevenday-server/README.md

 * **Tech stack:** Paper 1.21, Velocity, Kotlin plugins, Docker, Terraform, GitHub Actions.

 > Full design notes live in the Notion workspace.

+All Redis keys should be prefixed sevenday: to avoid clashes.